 The technology uses radio-frequency (RF) electrical fields to probe the tissue in order to identify any cancer that may be remaining on the surface of the tissue removed from the breast.
-If MarginProbe identifies cancer on the surface of the tissue the surgeon will remove additional tissue from the breast at the time of surgery.
+If MarginProbe identifies cancer on the surface of the tissue the surgeon decides if they will remove additional tissue from the breast at the time of surgery.

 The question “Did we get all the cancer?” weighs on every surgeon and patient’s mind for days after surgery until they receive the final pathology report.
 The goal of every lumpectomy is to get clean or clear margins.
 This means to remove the cancerous tissue with a small rim of normal tissues surrounding it, called the margin.
 With MarginProbe, surgeons have greater confidence that they can get clean margins in the first lumpectomy procedure.
 Watch the videos to learn more about how surgeons get clean margins in the operating room.